HolgerHees/cloudsync/README.md

 cloudsync
 =========

-Sync a linux filesystem incremental and encrypted with google drive
+Sync a linux filesystem incremental and encrypted with google drive simliar to rsync.

-It encrypt and decrypt the file, the filenames and all archived metadata with AES 256 and a passphrase.
+It encrypt and decrypt the file, the filenames and all archived metadata with strong AES 256 encryption and a passphrase.

 Archived metadata are:
 - filesize